Alida Chelli: Early life and career

 Then, Chelli achieved a major fame on stage, starring in a number of successful musical comedies such as Rugantino (1978, together with Enrico Montesano), Cyrano (1979, with Domenico Modugno), and Aggiungi un posto a tavola (1990, with Johnny Dorelli).

-She has also appeared in many films, mainly comedies, and TV-shows.
+She has also appeared in several films, mainly comedies, and TV-shows.

+Personal life and death

-She married Italian actor Walter Chiari in 1969, and together they had one son, television presenter Simone Annicchiarico (Chiari's real surname).
+Chelli married Italian actor Walter Chiari in 1969, and together they had one son, television presenter Simone Annicchiarico (Chiari's real surname).
 After their 1972 divorce, Chelli had a relationship with television presenter Pippo Baudo.

-She died in Rome at 69, after a long illness.
+She died in Rome on 14 December 2012, aged 69, after a long illness.